Harlan Ellison, Science Fiction Legend, Dead At 84

 He filed a third lawsuit against James Cameron who he claimed based the Terminator movie on two episodes of The Outer Limits.
 That suit was settled out of court and required that Harlan Ellison’s name be listed in the credits.
 James Cameron referred to him as “a parasite.”

-Ellison was born to the only Jewish family in Painesville, Ohio and said he had to physically defend himself every day they lived there.
+Ellison was born to the only Jewish family in Painesville, Ohio, and said he had to physically defend himself every day they lived there.
 He was a student at Ohio State for 18 months and served in the Army.
 Harlan was hired by Walt Disney Studios but lost that job on his first day because he made “highly irreverent suggestions” about some Disney characters.
 Ellison was married five times, at least two of which lasted weeks or months, but had no children.